HaxeFlixel/flixel-docs/documentation/04_community/08-code-style.html.md

 }
 ```

 In the core of HaxeFlixel, there are a lot of method parameters are capitalized (not preferred in Haxe).
 This is mostly legacy from the AS3 Flixel's code style and hard to change them all.
 However, newly written functions should follow the lowerCamelCase style.
-Also, we encourge contributors to convert them when fixing bugs/updating existing codes.
+Also, we encourage contributors to convert them when fixing bugs/updating existing codes.

 ## Colon Spacing